w3c/w3c-website-templates-bundle/docs/styles/tables.md

 Use the attributes `scope="col"` and `scope="row"` to differentiate between column and row headers respectively.

-Where there are both column and row headers, do not leave the first header cell empty as this can produce unexpected behaviour.
+Where there are both column and row headers, do not use an empty table header `<th>` in the first column as this can produce unexpected behaviour.
+An empty table cell `<td>` is acceptable, if necessary (note the example table which follows).

 Use a `<caption>` to label the table correctly.
 A heading element can be used within the caption if desired.